dotnet/winforms/README.md

 > Note: The visual designer is not yet available and will be part of a Visual Studio 2019 update.

+Consult the [Windows Forms Roadmap](roadmap.md) to learn about project priorities, status and ship dates.

 This repo contains WinForms for .NET Core.
 It does not contain the .NET Framework variant of WinForms.

 [WPF](https://github.com/dotnet/wpf) is another UI framework for building Windows desktop applications that is supported on .NET Core.
 WPF and WinForms applications only run on Windows.
 They are part of the `Microsoft.NET.Sdk.WindowsDesktop` SDK.